 Section Actions Options menu Export data as a .csv or a .pdf file, as described in Export Vulnerability Data.
 Save a query, as described in Add or Save a Query.
-Save an asset. • Open a ticket, as described in Open a Ticket.
+Save an asset.
+One of a ticket as described in One of a Ticket.
+Open a ticket, as described in Open a Ticket.
 Set this view as your default view.
-Switch between viewing cumulative vulnerabilities or mitigated vulnerabilities, as described in View Cumulative or Mitigated Vulnerabilities. arrows Click the arrows to view other vulnerability instances related to the plugin. toolbar Launch a remediation scan, as described in Launch a Remediation Scan .
+Switch between viewing cumulative vulnerabilities or mitigated vulnerabilities, as described in View Cumulative or Mitigated Vulnerabilities. arrows Click the arrows to view other vulnerability instances related to the plugin. toolbar Launch a remediation scan, as described in Launch a Remediation Scan.
 Create an accept risk rule, as described in Add an Accept Risk Rule.
-Create a recast risk rule, as described in Add a Recast Risk Rule .
-Rule.
+Create a recast risk rule, as described in Add a Recast Risk Rule.
 Synopsis and Description View information about the plugin, vulnerability instance, and affected assets.